-In the light of the COVID-19 pandemic we are developing a series of briefs that highlight how various groups of Australians are affected and propose policy responses.
+In the light of the COVID-19 pandemic we have developed a series of briefs that highlight how various groups of Australians are affected and propose policy responses.

 COVID-19 insights series